dungphanx/CoderRestaurant/README.md

 Submitted by: Dungph

-Time spent: 30+ hours spent in total
+Time spent: 30+ hours spent in total (not completed yet.
+I will try to complete as soon as possible)

 URL: **heroku-app-url**